neo-project/global-blockchain-compliance-hub/_posts/California/1111-11-08-california-final-liability.md

 layout: post
 date: 0014-05-01
 name: final-responsibility-and-liability
-title: "Who Bears Final Responsibility and Liability"
+title: "California: Who Bears Final Responsibility and Liability"
 category: california
 comments: true
 ---

+As per the section on "Smart Contracts Definition and Legality", this has not yet been clarified by California courts.
+However, most smart contracts probably fall under the same jurisdiction of other electronic contracts under the UETA.
+In this case, it would be the counterparties who are liable for things that go wrong with a smart contract.